ibm-cloud-docs/secrets-manager/certificates-migrate.md

 If you're ready to start your transition to {{site.data.keyword.secrets-manager_short}}, you can take advantage of automation tools to begin your migration.

-To start migrating your secrets:
+To start migrating your certificates:

 1. [Create a {{site.data.keyword.secrets-manager_short}} service instance](/docs/secrets-manager?topic=secrets-manager-create-instance).
 2. Determine an access hierarchy for your certificates within {{site.data.keyword.secrets-manager_short}}.